benreeps/App-Development-With-Swift/README.md

   - Conveniently view all tasks in a list
   - Mark tasks as complete by tapping the orange marker and it will switch to green
   - Delete a task by swiping to the left on a cell or by selecting "edit" to choose
   - Edit task info by tapping on a cell
-&nbsp;
-&nbsp;
-&nbsp;

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/benreeps/App-Development-With-Swift/blob/master/Images/ToDoList-HomeScreen.png" width="300" height="630" /> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/benreeps/App-Development-With-Swift/blob/master/Images/ToDoList-EditScreen.png" width="300" height="630" />

 ## Labs